Wolf Vostell: Politics

 Vostell dealt with world political events in his artistic work from the 1950s on.
 As early as 1958 he thematized the Second World War and the Holocaust in the installation Das schwarze Zimmer (The Black Room).
 The Korean War and the Vietnam War became themes of his works, as they did with his 1968 blurred Miss America.
 The assassination of John F. Kennedy and other international political events were the subject of his paintings and assemblages.

 Vostell also thematized domestic political topics of the Federal Republic.
 The student revolts, the economic miracle and the criticism of capitalism are documented in his works.
 The Cold War and the Bosnian War are present in his works.
 Wolf Vostell documented and processed the fall of the Berlin Wall in more than 50 works.
-From the 6 meter wide triptych 9 November 1989 to smaller works, Vostell created a further cycle of works after the fall of the Berlin Wall.
+From the 6 meter wide triptych 9 November 1989 inspired by graffiti and street art, and characteristically used spray painting, to smaller works, Vostell created a further cycle of works after the fall of the Berlin Wall.
 Over the decades a political work was created in Vostell's work.